Aurora Eccles School supports students with communication challenges and learning difficulties.

 Specialist 'hub' supporting more complex needs

 Specialist classrooms for Science, Music, Drama and Art

 Break out areas for quiet time

-Aurora Eccles School offers specialist education programmes across 35 weeks of the year and a curriculum that is broad, balanced and differentiated based on the National Curriculum, where subjects are personalised to take account of abilities, interests and needs.
+Aurora Eccles School offers specialist education programmes and a curriculum that is broad, balanced and differentiated based on the National Curriculum, where subjects and approach to learning are personalised to take account of abilities, interests and needs.

-As they progress into the Senior Department at Year 7 the focus shifts to developing their strengths and supporting them in the areas of the curriculum and learning which they find more difficult.
+As students progress to the Senior department at Year 7 the emphasis is on their strengths and in supporting them in areas of the curriculum and learning where they are experiencing challenges.

-Our Sixth Form offers a range of subjects from GCSE, BTEC Vocational Courses and A-levels.
+Our Sixth Form offers a range of subjects from GCSE, BTEC and Vocational Courses.
 Sixth Form studies at Eccles School are not solely academic but also address the whole learning experience, exploring vocational skills and preparing for adulthood.

-There is an extensive club and activities programme at Eccles School including community projects, Duke of Edinburgh Award and Junior Leadership Challenge.
-Students are encouraged to join in to experience new challenges in a supported environment and develop friendships and teamwork skills.
+There is a wide ranging club and activities programme at Eccles School including community projects, Duke of Edinburgh Award and Junior Leadership Challenge.
+Students are encouraged to join in and experience new challenges in a supported environment and develop friendships and teamwork skills.

 Physical education is an important part of the curriculum and the school is well resourced with extensive grounds, an indoor swimming pool and activity centre.
 All students take part in a range of individual and team sports, and both inter-house and external fixtures against other schools are planned regularly throughout the academic year.

 Sporting Activities available at Eccles School: